One China: Russian position

 In 1949, the Soviet Union recognized the People's Republic of China as the only lawful government of China.
 The ROC on Taiwan had cancelled the Sino-Soviet Treaty of Friendship and Alliance treaty in response.
 The Soviet Union voted to admit the PRC into the UN in 1971.

 As with the past leaderships, the Russian government has accepted its support for the One-China policy that Taiwan is "an inalienable part of China, and [the Russian side] opposes any forms of independence", as stated in Article 5 of the 2001 Sino-Russian Treaty of Friendship.
 This was reaffirmed in January 2022, when Russian and PRC leaders Vladimir Putin and Xi Jinping discussed the situation in the prelude to the Russian invasion of Ukraine, and again in July 2022, by Russian foreign minister Sergei Lavrov, as United States Speaker of the House Nancy Pelosi visited Taiwan.

 Philippine policy

 Similar to other countries, the Philippines maintain a One-China policy.
 However, despite officially recognizing the People's Republic of China as the sole legitimate government of China since 1975, the country also maintains economic and cultural relations with the Republic of China (or Taiwan).
 Lito Banayo, chair of the Manila Economic and Cultural Office in Taiwan remarked that the country's One-China policy only proscribes the Philippines to enter into political and military agreements with the ROC.
+High-ranking Filipino officials have suggested the reviewal of the country's position on the One China policy after repeated interference by the People's Republic of China (PRC) against the foreign affairs and territorial integrity of the Philippines.